February 14, 2022

 Hamden CERT was special called and dispatched to the scene responding with their Mobile Command Vehicle and 9 personnel.
 With the severe weather conditions and a heat index of over 100 degrees, the Hamden Firefighters were in need of hydration, rest and other rehabilitating measures.
 As the firefighters were rotated from inside the structure, Hamden CERT supplied the firefighters with hydration liquids, cool towels and provided a portable cooling center setting up a tent for shade, two cooling misting/fans and cooling chairs to lower their core temperatures and prevent IV Therapy or hospitalization.
 One Fire Officer was transported to the hospital with heat related symptoms and we were pleased to hear that he was released later that evening.
 There were also 7 residents of the fire building that were displaced.
 They were brought into the Hamden CERT Command Vehicle that is fully air conditioned.
 These 7 individuals & 1 canine were given cold beverages and processed for relocation while waiting for Red Cross Personnel who were dispatched and responding to the scene.

-We would like to thank all of the Officers and Firefighters of the Hamden Fire Department for a great accomplishment conducted under severe conditions.
+We would like to thank The Command Staff, Officers and Firefighters of the Hamden Fire Department for a great accomplishment conducted under severe conditions.
 Their commitment and professional operations prevented any fire casualties and mitigated a very complex fire incident.

 Hamden CERT Upcoming Events

 Please be advised because of the restrictions of public assembly due to the COVID-19 National Emergency, many of the planned community events have been postponed or canceled.
 We will keep you updated and advise you as we get updated information!